Michael E. Johnson

 I'm a third-year undergraduate student studying Biomedical Mechanical Engineering.
 I've worked with Prof. Marc Doumit to design and manufacture various exoskeletons such as a passive ankle exoskeleton through the Undergraduate Research Opportunity Program and a load reducing exoskeleton to ease carrying backpacks over long distances.
 The human body's an incredible thing - pushing and extending it's limits is what drives me forward.

-Uchechukwu Ajuonuma bagged B.Eng. in mechanical engineering at Imo State University, Owerri in 2012 with specialty in machine designing.
-Visionary, astute, results oriented and versatile leader offering over 2 years of experience in program design and management for the not-for-profit and social enterprise sector, he is the Country Manager with Youth for Technology Foundation (YTF).
+Uchechukwu (Proffered as Uche) Ajuonuma bagged B.Eng. in mechanical engineering at Imo State University, Owerri, Nigeria in 2012 with specialty in product designing.
+Visionary, astute, results oriented and versatile leader offering over 3 years of experience in program design and management for the not-for-profit and social enterprise sector, he is currently the Country Manager with Youth for Technology Foundation (YTF).
 He possesses a wealth of experience in community impact programs, human centered designs and technology for peace building.
-He began his career in mechanical design engineering at FlowMaster Ltd then at Youth for Technology Foundation (YTF).
+He began his career in mechanical design engineering at FlowMaster Ltd then as hardware lead program manger at Youth for Technology Foundation (YTF).
 At both companies, he discovered the power of technology; as an inhibitor and a solution to many of the world’s problems.
-Then at YTF, Uche implemented 3D Africa – a community impact program that aims at teaching unemployed youth engineers to use 3D modeling software and hardware tools and at the same time providing them with entrepreneurial skills to competitively monetize their talent in the global marketplace.
-Uchechukwu is passionate about education and entrepreneurship and how technology can be used as a bridge.
+Then at YTF, Uche implemented 3D Africa – a community impact program that aims at teaching unemployed youth engineers to use 3D modelling software and hardware tools and at the same time providing them with entrepreneurial skills to competitively monetize their talent in the global marketplace.
+He and his friends and are currently building a makers community in Nigeria through their respective initiatives which include CoMakers Africa, Hardware Nigeria Community and others.
+Uche is passionate about education and entrepreneurship and how technology can be used as a bridge.
 He believes in the efficacy of girls and women education, hence he created room for girls in his 3D Africa under 3D Africa for Girls in 2015.
-Specialties: engineering Designing, Social Entrepreneurship, Corporate Social Responsibility, Non-Profits, Organizational Management, People Development, Social Change, Program Management, Human Centered Design for Social Impact, Leadership, Mentoring, Gender Impact Investing, Financial Inclusion, Entrepreneurship.

 Bocar Ndiaye, has been Assistive Technologist at Bruyère Continuing Care, Saint Vincent Hospital since 1995.
 He has participated in the development of various assistive devices, from computer access to augmentative and alternative communication devices.
 He works with volunteer programmers to develop open-source, sensor-based access methods and applications for people with disabilities.